MjStansfi/GEKSdecomp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-GEKS-Tornqvist Decomposition
+GEKS-Törnqvist Decomposition
 ============================

-This package focuses on one function `GEKSdecomp`, which decomposes the multilateral GEWKS-Tornqvist index into the contributions of individual commodities.
+This package focuses on one function `GEKSdecomp`, which decomposes the multilateral GEKS-Tornqvist index into the contributions of individual commodities.
 The calculation is based purely on the *Decomposing Multilateral Price Indexes into the Contributions of Individual Commodities* paper written by *Michael Webster* and *Rory C.